Minimalist Skincare Routine: 2 Step Routine and Simple Makeup. Organic, Basic, and Inexpensive Skincare.

 Minimalist and Healthy Makeup

 For makeup: I have a very simple, minimalist routine now.
 It continues to evolve, but I currently use a clay-based face powder from the same company I buy the face cream from.
 It also comes in sample sizes so you can test the colors to find a match (the cream is also available in sample sizes).
 Additionally, the company makes beautiful blush and eyeshadow colors all made from clay and plants.
 As another plus, it is also a plastic-free company.
 The owner is amazing and has created many wonderful items.
 Link to her Etsy shop here.

-This featherlight veil powder has a beautiful finish for the skin and a little bit of sparkle.
-I use it for special occasions.
-You can click here or on the photo to purchase it on Etsy.
+This powder is called Gaia’s Kiss.
+It has a beautiful finish for the skin and a little bit of sparkle.
+I use it for special occasions, as it’s a more expensive product made from roses, pearls, silk, and a few other ingredients.
+It lasts a long time; a little goes a long way.
+You can click here or on the photo to see it on Etsy.
 The seller has other wonderful items in her shop as well.

 Here is the link to my blog post about my homemade shampoo; conditioner and hair care: